Hedging plants in Ireland (size, spacing, flowers and fruit)

 Symphoricarpos

-If you want to create a flowering hedge with good autumn leaf colour, you could create a mixed hedge using the following deciduous (sheds and renews leaves annually) plants.....
+If you want to create a flowering hedge with good autumn leaf colour, you could create a mixed hedge using the following deciduous plants.....

 hawthorn,